 Social media "influencers" are inventing scenarios and features for iOS 18 that they're screaming makes it the prime operating systems for cheaters.
-This is more ignorant than normal.
+This was more ignorant than normal in June, but with iOS 18 out, it's back with a vengeance.

-However, there are also unhinged and uninformed hot takes on social media.
+However, there ware also unhinged and uninformed hot takes on social media.
+Following the release of iOS 18 to the public, these complaints bubbled back up.

-The latest popular accusation from the TikTok brain trust is that Apple is making the iPhone more useful for cheaters.
+Back in June, the TikTok brain trust insisted that Apple is making the iPhone more useful for cheaters.
 A large number of videos on TikTok and other social platforms have latched onto the hidden apps and lockable apps features on iOS 18, and have let their imaginations run rampant.

 As the name suggests, locked apps prevents anyone with access to the iPhone from opening up specific apps that were locked by the user.
 Face ID is required to actually access the app, stopping anyone from getting in if they happened upon the device when it's unlocked.